comingofflais-com/LLM-Moderator-for-wpForo/README.md

 - Optional append a custom message at the end of the post body with AI formatting tags {TYPE} and {RESPONSE}
 - Removing all flag types will repopulate with default flag types

-**WARNING**: If you do not want any moderation, deactivate the plugin.
-Otherwise it will query to the LLM regardless of the fact that all flags are disabled.
+**WARNING**: If you do not want any moderation, deactivate the plugin, otherwise it will query to the LLM regardless of the fact that all flags are disabled.
 Another option is to remove/unsave your OpenRouter key, this will disable moderation with some slight de-optimization effect on your website, will still prevent the currently muted users from posting until their mutes expire, and also to keep showing old flag metrics.

 ## Database